robert-chiniquy/kami.github.com/_source/_posts/2013-06-18-visualizing-cassandra-nodetool-cfhistograms-output-using-a-histogram.md

 I hope you find it useful and this script will allow you to more easily interpret the output of nodetool `cfhistograms` command.

-In the future I will try to write more about how we used the output of this command in practice to identify and issue and misconfiguration in one of our clusters.
+In the future, I will try to write more about how we used the output of this command in practice to identify and issue and misconfiguration in one of our clusters.